Connor 'not surprised' by batter reaction

 The Marylebone Cricket Club (MCC) announced the change with immediate effect last week, saying it recognised the "changing landscape of the game".

-"The backlash is coming from people who don't understand or emphasise.
+"The backlash is coming from people who don't understand or empathise.
 It isn't at all surprising," said Connor, who will become MCC president on Friday.

 Connor, who was speaking on BBC World Service's Stumped podcast, added: "The reason I'm not surprised is that the keepers of that language have, in the main, been men who have been privileged in terms of their access to the game and their opportunities in the game.